-However, there are some risks associated with the rotation optimisation.
+Nonetheless, there are some risks associated with the rotation optimisation.
 In fact, having a rotator offset between acquisition and science observations might introduce some positioning error, with a shift of the science targets within the IFU up to 2-3 pixels, depending on the rotation applied.

-In preparing the OBs in p2 the users can decide if they want to suppress the rotation optimisation in case one or more arms allocated to targets are not active, even if that would mean loosing priority 1 targets.
-This can be done by setting the keyword SUPR.OPTROT to True (i.e. tick the checkbox) in the acquisition template (see Section 7.2).
-On the other hand, if the
+Moreover, the rotator optimization procedure can only rely on targets in the science position.
+Priority 1 science targets that are defined in the sky position might be lost.
+In preparing the OBs in p2 the users can decide if they want to suppress the rotation optimisation in case one or more arms allocated to targets are not active, even if that would mean